 PORTOMARIN – SAN XULIAN

 Because we have to cover almost 30km today, we once again started to walk before sunrise.
 At the start of the route, the track went through a woodland.
 It was misty and dark and very quiet between the trees … we could only hear our own footsteps.
-For the first time on the Camino, I made sure to walk right behind Berto and every now and then I would peek over my shoulder to see if someone was coming …
+For the first time on the Camino, I made sure to walk very close to Berto and every now and then I would peek over my shoulder to see if there was someone behind me.

 Misty conditions in the woodlands